Night of Champions (2008): Background

 In 2007, World Wrestling Entertainment (WWE) promoted their annual Vengeance pay-per-view (PPV) as a joint PPV titled Vengeance: Night of Champions, which was both the seventh Vengeance event and the inaugural Night of Champions event.
 This would be the final Vengeance event (until 2011), as WWE decided to drop Vengeance in 2008 in favor of continuing Night of Champions.
-The 2008 Night of Champions thus established the PPV as an annual event for the promotion—and the first to be promoted solely as Night of Champions—and featured wrestlers from the Raw, SmackDown, and ECW brands.
+The 2008 Night of Champions thus established the PPV as an annual event for the promotion—and the first to be promoted solely as Night of Champions—and featured wrestlers from the Raw, SmackDown, and ECW brand divisions.
 It was held on June 29, 2008, at the American Airlines Center in Dallas, Texas.

 As per the theme of the event, every championship promoted by WWE at the time was defended.
-These included the four championships on Raw—the ECW Championship, the Intercontinental Championship, the World Tag Team Championship, and the WWE Women's Championship—the three championships on SmackDown—the WWE Championship, the World Heavyweight Championship and the WWE Tag Team Championship—and the single championship on ECW—the United States Championship.
+These included the four championships on Raw—the ECW Championship, the Intercontinental Championship, the World Tag Team Championship, and the WWE Women's Championship—the three championships on SmackDown—the WWE Championship, the World Heavyweight Championship, and the WWE Tag Team Championship—and the single championship on ECW—the United States Championship.
 Although SmackDown and ECW claimed ownership of their respective titles, a talent exchange agreement existed between the two brands, allowing wrestlers to challenge for either brands' championships.

 Storylines

-The event featured eight professional wrestling matches, performances with pre-determined outcomes between wrestlers with fictional personalities that are portrayed as real, were featured on the event's card.
-The buildup to the matches and the scenarios that took place before, during, and after the event were planned by WWE's creative staff.
-The event starred wrestlers from the Raw, SmackDown and ECW brands – storyline expansions of the promotion where employees are assigned to wrestling brands under the WWE banner.
-Wrestlers portrayed either a villainous or fan favorite gimmick, as they followed a series of events which generally built tension, leading to a wrestling match.
+The event featured eight professional wrestling matches that resulted from scripted storylines.
+Results were predetermined by WWE's writers on the Raw, SmackDown, and ECW brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown, and ECW.